-Participants were volunteers solicited among graduate students in the department.
+Participants were volunteers solicited among graduate students in the game development program.
 First, the users heard a scripted brief about the study and signed an Institute Review Board (IRB) consent form.
 Next, they were asked to make themselves comfortable at the laptop by adjusting chair height and laptop screen tilt.
-Then users filled out a demographics and gaming experience survey coded using the Qualtrics survey tool.
+Then users filled out an online demographics and gaming experience survey.

-Users were told the objective of the Saucer Shoot game and how to control the ship and fire bullets.
-Users then played through a 15 second version of the game for practice.
+Users were told how to play the Cloud Saucer Shoot game and then played through a 15 second version of the game for practice.
 Results were not recorded for the practice session.

-Immediately after the practice, users played 10 game sessions, each with an added latency selected from the range [0, 100, 200, 400, 800 milliseconds] using the network utility Clumsy..
+Immediately after the practice, users played 10 game sessions, each with an added latency selected from the range [0, 100, 200, 400, 800 milliseconds] using the network utility

+Clumsy.
 Five of the sessions had time warp on and the other 5 had time warp off.
 The game sessions were shuffled and users were blind to the amount of added latency and time warp.

-After each of the 10 game sessions, users were asked to rate the responsiveness and graphics consistency from 0 (low) to 5 (high).
+After each of the 10 game sessions, users were asked to rate the responsiveness and graphics consistency (i.e., absence of visual "glitches") from 0 (low) to 5 (high).